Avoid Bad Habits & Big Problems With Family Dentistry

 As your family grows up, small problems can creep into their smiles.
 A tiny, hairline crack can start to get longer, putting the whole tooth at risk for needing a dental crown or even an extraction.
 Red, swollen gums could indicate gum disease, which can cause your teeth to fall out.
 And the cavity that always starts small can lead to an infection inside of that tooth, needing root canal therapy to fix it.

-These big problems can usually be spotted and fixed when they are small, but only if you and your family come to our Boone, NC dentist Dr. Airey regularly for the usual dental cleaning and exam.
+These big problems can usually be spotted and fixed when they are small, but only if you and your family come to our Boone, NC dentist Dr. Airey regularly for the usual dental cleaning and dental exam.

 How Can I Help My Children And Teens Keep Brushing & Flossing?